A few things that make a volunteer exchange feel safe and fair

 7. Trust your instincts

 If something feels off, pay attention.
-You do not need a “perfect reason” to step back, ask for clarification, or change your plan.
+You do not need to justify every concern before stepping back, asking for clarification, or changing your plan.
 Prioritise your safety and take precautions if you have concerns.

 8. Have a backup plan

 Before you arrive, familiarise yourself with the local area and think through what you would do if plans change.
-Identify public spaces and landmarks, and keep alternative accommodation options in mind (nearby hostels, hotels, guesthouses, or a trusted contact).
+Identify public spaces and landmarks, and keep alternative accommodation options in mind, such as nearby hostels, hotels, guesthouses, or a trusted contact.

 9. Learn local emergency procedures

-Save local emergency numbers in your phone (police, ambulance, fire service).
+Save local emergency numbers in your phone: police, ambulance and fire service.
 If travelling abroad, keep the contact information for your country’s embassy or consulate.

 10. Secure your belongings